ZUMVU

 • Tendu leaves

-• Timber that is obtained from a forest which is under a lease
+• Timber that is obtained from a forest that is under a lease

 • Timber obtained from any other forest that is not on the lease.

-• As per the section in the form, goods, buyer, and seller have different definitions based on which certain exemption are offered on TCS.
+• As per the section in the form, goods, buyer, and seller have different definitions based on which certain exemptions are offered on TCS.

 Form 27Q:

-• This form needs to fill for the declaration of TDS returns details of NRIs and foreigners
+• This form needs to be filled out for the declaration of TDS returns details of NRIs and foreigners

-• This form is related to the payments of foreigners and NRIs expect a salary.
+• This form is related to the payments of foreigners and NRIs who expect a salary.

-• It is mandatory for non-Government deductors to quote the PAN in the form.
+• Non-Government deductors must quote the PAN in the form.

 • For Government deductors, "PANNOTREQD" is required to be mentioned.